 I love visiting these elaborate cathedrals and always light a candle for my mom in them.

-I’d love to hear from y’all in Comments below if you have other ideas for things I shouldn’t miss in the area.
+It’s nice to share: I’d love to hear from you in Comments below about your favorites in the area.
 I’m really looking forward to this!

 Links to More Tucson Info: